 A dependent right adjoint\footnote{DRAs were introduced by \cite{clouston:dra:2018} as endomodalities, but we generalise them to multiple modes.} is an adaptation of the notion of adjunction to the dependent setting: instead of acting on objects of the context category, the `right adjoint' only acts on types and terms.

-Given a pair of natural models $(\DD, \El{\DD})$ and $(\CC, \El{\CC})$, a DRA from the first to the second comprises a functor $L : \DD \to \CC$ between the underlying context categories, as well as a pullback diagram of the following shape in $\PSH{\DD}$:
+Given a pair of natural models $(\DD, \El{\DD})$ and $(\CC, \El{\CC})$, a DRA from the second to the first comprises a functor $L : \DD \to \CC$ between the underlying context categories, as well as a pullback diagram of the following shape in $\PSH{\DD}$:

 $R$ is the action on types, and $r$ is the action on terms.
 Note that, while the `left adjoint' $L$ acts on context categories, the `right adjoint' $(R, r)$ only acts on types and terms.
 The fact the square is a pullback amounts to requiring a multimode generalization of the definition given by \cite{clouston:dra:2018}.
 Intuitively, for each term $\Gamma \vdash M : R(A)$, the pullback square gives a unique term $L(\Gamma) \vdash N : A$ such that $\Gamma \vdash M = r(N) : R(A)$.
 If we wish the modality to preserve the size of types, we must also require a $R'$ such that